-(g) Whenever any investigation of an accident or service difficulty report shows that a PTC system or product is unsafe because of a manufacturing or design defect, the railroad and its vendor or supplier shall, upon request of the Associate Administrator, report to the Associate Administrator the results of its investigation and any action taken proposed to correct that defect.
+(g) Whenever any investigation of an accident or service difficulty report shows that a PTC system or product is unsafe because of a manufacturing or design defect, the railroad and its vendor or supplier shall, upon request of the Associate Administrator, report to the Associate Administrator the results of its investigation and any action taken or proposed to correct that defect.

-(h) PTC system and product suppliers

-and vendors shall:
+(h) PTC system and product suppliers and vendors shall:

-(1) Promptly report any safetyrelevant failures or defective conditions, previously unidentified hazards, and recommended mitigation actions in their PTC system, subsystem, or component to each railroad using the product; and notified railroad
+(1) Promptly report any safetyrelevant failures or defective conditions, previously unidentified hazards, and recommended mitigation actions in their PTC system, subsystem, or component to each railroad using the product; and

-(2) Notify FRA of any safety-relevant failure, defective condition, or previously unidentified hazard discovered by the vendor or supplier and the identity of each affected and
+(2) Notify FRA of any safety-relevant failure, defective condition, or previously unidentified hazard discovered by the vendor or supplier and the identity of each affected and notified railroad.

-- (i) The requirements of this section do not apply to failures, malfunctions, or defective conditions that: - (1) Are caused by improper maintenance or improper usage; or - (2) Have been previously identified to the FRA, vendor or supplier, and applicable user railroads.
+(i) The requirements of this section do not apply to failures, malfunctions, or defective conditions that:

+(1) Are caused by improper

+maintenance or improper usage; or (2) Have been previously identified to the FPA wonder or cumplion and the FRA, vendor or supplier, and applicable user railroads.